 - Desertion – where your spouse has deserted you and you have not seen them for at least two years prior to the divorce petition being issued

 - Two Years Separation with both parties consent – you must have been separated for two years preceding the divorce and your spouse must consent to the divorce

 - Five Years Separation – you must have been separated for five years preceding the divorce

 When it comes to same sex marriage and civil partnerships, the same rules apply, with the exception that Adultery cannot be used as grounds to prove your marriage/civil partnership has irretrievably broken down.
 Our experts can advise you on how best to proceed.

 What does the divorce process involve?

-Although divorce may seem straightforward, other areas of family law can come into question during the proceedings.
-For example, decisions may need to be made regarding your children or your financial assets.
-We can help you should any other issues arise.
+Although getting a divorce may seem straightforward, other areas of family law can come into question during the proceedings.
+For example, decisions may need to be made regarding child support, custody or your financial assets.
+Our team of divorce solicitors can help you should any other issues arise.
 Throughout the proceedings we will aim to provide the best outcome for you and your children.

 We will always aim to be professional and friendly in order to make your divorce as painless as possible.
-For advice moving forward with a divorce, call us today on 0151 242 5111
+If you need advice on how to get a divorce, preparing the divorce papers or anything else, call us today on 0151 242 5111